linode/docs/docs/guides/security/upgrading/migrating-from-centos-8-to-centos-stream/index.md

 CentOS Stream release 8
     {{< /output >}}

-## Learning More About CentOS Stream
+## Learn More About CentOS Stream

 CentOS has a large and vibrant community.
-The [*CentOS Forum*](https://forums.centos.org/) is a good place to ask questions and get support.
-There is also an explanation on [*how and where to contribute*](https://wiki.centos.org/Contribute) to the CentOS project, along with [*extensive documentation*](https://docs.centos.org/en-US/docs/).
+The [CentOS Forum](https://forums.centos.org/) is a good place to ask questions and get support.
+There is also an explanation on [how and where to contribute](https://wiki.centos.org/Contribute) to the CentOS project, along with [extensive documentation](https://docs.centos.org/en-US/docs/).